hashicorp/terraform-provider-awscc/README.md

 ### AWS CloudFormation Cloud Control API

-The [Cloud Control API](TODO LINK TO AWS DOCS) is a lighweight proxy API to discover, provision and manage cloud resources through a simple, uniform and predictable control plane.
+The [Cloud Control API](TODO LINK TO AWS DOCS) is a lightweight proxy API to discover, provision and manage cloud resources through a simple, uniform and predictable control plane.
 The Cloud Control API supports **C**reate, **R**ead, **U**pdate, **D**elete and **L**ist (CRUDL) operations on any resource that is registered in the [AWS CloudFormation registry](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html).

 #### Coverage

 At launch a subset of AWS resources which can be managed by CloudFormation are supported, some services use an older CloudFormation schema and cannot be used with Cloud Control.
-AWS are updating all of the older CloudFormation schema’s to conform to the new standard, and are actively pursuing full coverage for CloudFormation.
-For the latest coverage information please refer to their public (roadmap)[https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/projects/1]
+AWS are updating all of the older CloudFormation schemas to conform to the new standard, and are actively pursuing full coverage for CloudFormation.
+For the latest coverage information please refer to the AWS Cloudformation public (roadmap)[https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/projects/1]

 To see the list of supported resources within this provider please refer to the registry.